Ibaraki Airport: As a civilian airport

+The passenger terminal for Ibaraki Airport.

 In March 2010, after a 22 billion yen ($243 million) local and national government investment, the airfield was renamed to Ibaraki Airport, and civil aviation operations began.
 At the time of opening, Ibaraki offered two flights, an Asiana service to Seoul, South Korea, and to Kobe in western Japan, by Skymark Airlines.
 The original plans for a three-story terminal with separate arrivals, departures, and sightseeing levels was scrapped by the governor of Ibaraki Prefecture, Masaru Hashimoto, who ordered the building to be reduced to one story in height, to reduce costs.
 The airport will eschew jetways, with passengers boarding planes from the tarmac.
 Additional cost-cutting measures, intended to allow the airport to charge lower landing fees than those at Narita and Haneda, include the use of aircraft parking procedures that reduce or eliminate the need for pushback tractors, and the possibility of having the passengers carry their own luggage to the aircraft, a practice used at some regional airports in the United States.

 Interest in the airport has been expressed by the Malaysian carrier AirAsia X as well as Korean airline Asiana, but only the latter has committed to flying out of the airport on a fixed basis.
 TransAsia Airways has committed to flights to and from Taipei's Taoyuan Airport on a semi-regular basis from March to May.
 During the May holiday, charters to Guam, Cebu, Bali, and Hainan will operate out of the airport.
 Also, China-based low-cost carrier Spring Airlines has chosen this airport as its Tokyo-area destination with its recent approval for international flying.
 It planned to run three charter flights a week from Shanghai-Pudong starting from about the end of July 2010 for about two months, switching to scheduled flights at the end of this period (around the end of the World Expo).
 However, it has started selling seats on the charters in the same manner as a normal flight since September 2010, much like the early Hongqiao-Haneda "scheduled charters" and has operated the flight as a scheduled service starting from 2011.
 In addition, it has now increased service to five flights a week.

 As of March 2011, flights to Shanghai were operating at 80% capacity and the flights to Kobe at 50% capacity.
 On March 11, 2011, the roof of one of the terminals came down in the 2011 Tōhoku earthquake and tsunami but was quickly repaired.

 A total of 860,000 people visited the airport terminal in its first year with 203,070 of those being traveling passengers.